die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 Now i've added cross channel messagin' and chatroom join functionality, it's one step closer to discord bash edition xD

-BTW in its typical uses one can monitor the channel with another account, so i don't think it's necessary to make it receive messages

 Usage:

 `futaba.sh [options] cutie cutie_name`